-One potential explanation is provided in Bruening (2011), who argues that English there and it are so-called dummies (i.e., real expletives) which, however, must formally agree with an element bearing a specific categorial feature [F] (notated as [dummy: F]), as illustrated in (79a, b).
+One potential explanation is provided in Bruening (2011), who argues that English there and it are so-called dummies (i.e., real expletives) which, however, must agree with an element bearing a specific categorial feature [F] (notated as [dummy: F]), as illustrated in (79a, b).
 We added the alleged French expletive in (79c) (recall from section 4.2.2 that seemingly impersonal passives in French are licit if il can associate with a VP-internal NP or PP argument; C would be necessary to capture implicit control structures as in (78b)).

-(79) a.
-English there

-Has the feature [dummy:N] (requires an Agree relation with an NP)

-b.
-English it

-Has the feature [dummy:C] (requires an Agree relation with a CP)

-c.
-French il

-Has the feature [dummy:N/P/C] (requires an Agree relation with a NP/PP/CP)
+- (79) a.
+English there - Has the feature [dummy:N] (requires an Agree relation with an NP) - b.
+English it - Has the feature [dummy:C] (requires an Agree relation with a CP) - c.
+French il - Has the feature [dummy:N/P/C] (requires an Agree relation with a NP/PP/CP)

-23 Note that German and Icelandic impersonal passives do not feature an expletive ((66b), (68b)).
-In Dutch, the locative expletive er (there) is optional (67b) (though see Richards & Biberauer (2005: 142) for an exception).
-Note that the expletives in the implicit control structures in (66a), (67a) and (68a) are located in Spec,CP in order to guarantee a V2-structure, not to check the EPP on T.

 Impersonal passives of the Norwegian type in (76) are then correctly ruled out in English (and the other languages in (78)) based on the fact that the relevant agree-relation cannot be established, as no clausal element is present.
-In (78a), by contrast, expletive it would check the EPP, value $[u\phi]$ on T, and agree with the infinitival complement CP.
+In (78a), by contrast, expletive it would check the EPP, value $[u\varphi]$ on T, and agree with the infinitival complement CP.